MilosFe/fe_Marvel/README.md

 my style of prototyping apps.
 Then i deicded i will use REDUX for this application.

 I had couple of ways croping image for earlier and later browsers but i chose this one beacuse task stated it should work on all modern browsers so legacy support was not needed.
+I did not use object-contain since it doesn't have IE support.

 Rest of the application is simply done on component mount i check if there is local.storage item and i display them.
 I made components for
 Search, List, And Avanger (seperation of concerns)